 - Self-saucing chocolate pudding via Tin and Thyme

 - Treacle sponge pudding via Christina’s Cucina

 Thanks for visiting Tin and Thyme.
 If you try this recipe for Snowdon pudding, I’d love to hear about it in the comments below.
+And do please rate it.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Snowdon Pudding.
 PIN IT.

 Snowdon Pudding with Lemon Sauce – The Recipe

 - 100 g suet (I used vegetarian suet)

 - 15 g rice flour or cornflour (I used semolina)

 - 75 g brown sugar (I used light muscovado)